Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Introduction

 Second, starting from the original undecomposed linear system, we perform the complete derivation of the domain decomposition method and its analysis using only matrix notations.
 We discard considerations related to functional analysis and only rely on finite dimensional linear algebra and matrix calculus so as to ease the understanding of our method in the perspective of actual implementation.
 In particular Section~\ref{sec:algorithms} provides explicit algorithms.

-Third, we describe a new treatment of transmission conditions that possibly lead to thick interfaces, see Figure \ref{FigSkeleton}.
+Third, we describe a new treatment of transmission conditions that possibly lead to extended interfaces, see Figure \ref{FigSkeleton}.
 In this new approach, the external boundary of the computational domain is not necessarily part of the skeleton where transmission conditions are imposed, which is new and computationally more optimal compared to~\cite{claeys2019new,claeys2020robust}.

 The outline of the present contribution is as follows.
 In Section~\ref{sec:geometry} we introduce several definitions and the main notations.
-In Section~\ref{sec:OrtogonalProjection} we describe the central ingredients of our method namely the impedance matrices, the associated orthogonal projector and the communication matrix which concentrates the main originality of the approach.
+In Section~\ref{sec:OrtogonalProjection} we describe the central ingredients of our method namely the transmission matrices, the associated orthogonal projection and the communication matrix which concentrates the main originality of the approach.
 Subsequently, the reformulation of the original problem as a skeleton problem common to OSM is addressed in Section~\ref{sec:reformulation} followed by the analysis of the formulation that ends with the well-posedness and convergence results given in Proposition~\ref{prop:well-posedness}.
-Next we provide two concrete choices for the impedance operators in Section~\ref{sec:inductance}: a simple zeroth-order operator corresponding to the one of Despr\'es and a more involved non-local operator that appears to us as one of the most robust choice.
+Next we provide two concrete choices for the transmission matrices in Section~\ref{sec:transmission}.
+The first transmission matrix stems from a simple zeroth-order operator corresponding to the impedance operator of Despr\'es.
+The second transmission matrix stems from a more involved non-local operator that appears to us as one of the most robust choice.
 We explain in particular how to implement efficiently the latter operator despite its underlying non-local nature.
 This is followed by Section~\ref{sec:algorithms} in which we provide the detailed algorithms in view of practical implementation of the method.
 We conclude with some numerical results in Section~\ref{sec:numerics}.
 In particular, we provide a first particular test case that aims at illustrating the need for the approach that we advocate.
 Besides, we investigate the influence of several parameters: mesh refinement, wavenumber and number of subdomains.
 Finally, a more involved problem featuring heterogeneous media is provided as evidence of the robustness of the approach.